zlatanvasovic/hackwork/README.md

 * Hackwork isn't server-specific, so you can run it on whatever server you want.
 * Every `set.*.php` file in `layouts/*/` is in default layout.
-There are variables and functions, but you can also add other things, like classes.
+There are variables and functions, but you can also add other things, like classes and constants.
 * Copyright info is in default footer (`layouts/default/footer.php`).
 * There is [a repository short link](http://git.io/hackwork) if you can't remember URL of the repository.